AMSC-25-26/dd-02-dd/README.md

   \end{aligned}
 $$

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These exact solutions are used as verification benchmarks to assess discretization errors and validate the convergence of the numerical solvers.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These exact solutions are used as verification benchmarks to assess discretization errors and validate the convergence of the numerical
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; solvers.

 <br />